-- Manual insertion of the paths
+- Manual entry of the paths

 But why would you want to add Python to Windows path in the first place?